Key highlights

 If your most valuable pages aren’t clearly surfaced, they get ignored.
 That’s exactly what the llms.txt file is built to fix.

-It’s a lightweight file with a big purpose: telling AI exactly which pages matter.
-By giving tools like ChatGPT a clean, structured list of your key URLs provided, you help shape how your brand is represented in AI-generated answers.
+It’s a lightweight markdown file with a big purpose: telling AI exactly which pages matter.
+By giving tools like ChatGPT a clean, structured list of your key linked URLs provided, you help shape how your brand is represented in AI-generated answers.

 Let’s get started!